-Fifty two years ago, on November 1st, 1963, Mr. Ngo Dinh Diem, the first President of the Republic of Vietnam, was violently murdered by a group of Generals in a coup d’etat.
-Mr. Ngo, a revolutionist, a politician who was one of the most respected statesmen of the Free World, appointed Prime Minister in 1954.
-He then assumed his presidency in 1955 and led the South Vietnam to peacefully prosperity in 9 years, despite the insurgency of the Vietcong (founded, led, and supported by the North Vietnamese Communist Party).
+Fifty-two years ago, on November 1st, 1963, Mr. Ngo Dinh Diem, the first President of the Republic of Vietnam, was violently murdered by a group of Generals in a coup d’etat.
+Mr. Ngo, a revolutionist, and politician who was one of the most respected statesmen of the Free World, was appointed Prime Minister in 1954.
+He then assumed his presidency in 1955 and led South Vietnam to peaceful prosperity in 9 years, despite the insurgency of the Vietcong (founded, led, and supported by the North Vietnamese Communist Party).

-Half a century after his death, the Vietnamese people still remember him as a great true patriot who lived a simple, humble life and completely devoted to the people and nation.
+Half a century after his death, the Vietnamese people still remember him as a great true patriot who lived a simple, humble life and was Fullscreencompletely devoted to the people and nation.

 Please, read The Lost Mandate of Heaven, The American Betrayal of Ngo Dinh Diem, President of Vietnam, by Geoffrey Shaw.
 Ignatius Press, San Francisco, 2015